How to White Out Text in a PDF

 After editing, you can simply export the file back to PDF format.

-Free online tools
+Free online PDF editors

 Online PDF editors are very popular because they’re accessible from anywhere and don’t require downloads or setups.
 You can easily make changes and download the file again.

-Most of these platforms include drawing or annotation features that allow you to place white rectangles over text.
-Such tools are beginner-friendly, and they are very appealing for simple tasks.
+Such tools are beginner-friendly and very appealing for simple tasks.
 But you need to consider that uploading documents to online services may be risky.
 Privacy concerns may arise, especially if the file contains sensitive information.

 If you work with non-confidential materials, online tools are often the fastest option available because they’re useful when you work across devices and need a quick solution.

-Mobile apps
+Mobile apps for iOS and Android

 Editing PDFs on a phone or tablet is very common nowadays.
 Many people are reviewing contracts between meetings or adjusting a schedule on the way to an event.
 Mobile apps make quick white-out edits possible without opening a laptop.